cap-js/docs/java/operating-applications/observability.md

 1. Locate java executable and JDBC driver:

-   By default `JAVA_HOME` is not set in the buildpack and contains minimal tooling, as it tries to minimize the container size.
+   By default `JAVA_HOME` isn't set in the buildpack and contains minimal tooling, as it tries to minimize the container size.
 However, the default location of the `java` executable is `/layers/paketo-buildpacks_sap-machine/jre/bin`.

-   For convenience, store the path into a variable, e.g. `JAVA_HOME`:
+   For convenience, store the path into a variable, for example, `JAVA_HOME`:
    ```sh
    export JAVA_HOME=/layers/paketo-buildpacks_sap-machine/jre/bin/
    ```

    The JDBC driver is usually located in `/workspace/BOOT-INF/lib`.
-Store it into another variable, e.g. `JDBC_DRIVER_PATH`:
+Store it into another variable, for example, `JDBC_DRIVER_PATH`:
    ```sh
    export JDBC_DRIVER_PATH=/workspace/BOOT-INF/lib
    ```